 As a writer, I often come across new products in my research to help me have a more enjoyable life.
-After visiting my accountant the other day (yes tax time again) I noticed that she was wearing USB connected heated gloves.
-This lead to a lengthy conversation on how these fingerless heated gloves are great for her keyboard work as she suffers from arthritis in her left hand.
+After visiting my accountant the other day (yes tax time again) I noticed that she was wearing USB-connected heated gloves.
+This led to a lengthy conversation on how these fingerless heated gloves are great for her keyboard work as she suffers from arthritis in her left hand.

 The older we get the more problems we seem to face.
 I love writing but during the winter, I need a little portable heater near my keyboard to keep my hands from freezing up and causing me pain.